Honda Acty: Complete Guide

 - Price premium: Acties command a $1,000-$3,000 premium over equivalent Suzuki Carries due to lower production numbers and the Honda badge.

 - No factory turbo (truck): Unlike the Carry and Hijet, there is no factory turbocharged Acty truck.
-Power-hungry buyers must look elsewhere or go aftermarket.
+Power hungry buyers must look elsewhere or go aftermarket.
+Honda reserved turbo power for its kei sports cars like the Honda S660.

 Common Modifications

 - Lift kits: 2-3 inch lift kits are available, though the selection is smaller than for the Carry.
-The mid-engine layout requires attention to driveline angles when lifting.
-[AFFILIATE: Honda Acty 2" lift kit, $400-$600, https://oiwagarage.co]
+The mid engine layout requires attention to driveline angles when lifting.
+A Honda Acty 2 inch lift kit runs $400 to $600.

 - Exhaust headers: Aftermarket headers can free up a few horsepower and improve throttle response on the naturally aspirated E07A.

-- Tires: Upgrading to 13-inch all-terrain tires is the single most impactful modification.
-The stock 12-inch tires are narrow and road-focused — see our kei truck tire guide for the Acty's exact stock sizes and best upgrade options.
-[AFFILIATE: All-terrain tires 145/80R12 (set of 4), $180-$280, https://oiwagarage.co]
+- Tires: Upgrading to 13 inch all terrain tires is the single most impactful modification.
+The stock 12 inch tires are narrow and road focused.
+See our kei truck tire guide for the Acty's exact stock sizes and best upgrade options.
+A set of all terrain tires in 145/80R12 runs $180 to $280 for four.

 - LED lighting upgrades: Same as all kei trucks, the stock headlights benefit enormously from LED conversion.
-[AFFILIATE: LED headlight conversion H4, $40-$80, https://oiwagarage.co]
+An LED headlight conversion (H4) runs $40 to $80.

 - Auxiliary cooling: In hot climates or under heavy load, adding an auxiliary oil cooler or upgrading the radiator can prevent overheating, especially given the engine's enclosed position.